AdarshDogra-CloudDevops/mslearn-ai-fundamentals/Instructions/Labs/AI900-Gettingstarted/M12-Gettingststarted.md

 In this hands-on lab, the architecture flow includes several essential components.

-1. **Azure AI Foundry Portal**: The platform for creating, managing, and deploying AI models and resources.
+1. **Microsoft Foundry Portal**: The platform for creating, managing, and deploying AI models and resources.

-2. **Azure AI Project**: A container for organizing your work within the portal.
+2. **Microsoft Project**: A container for organizing your work within the portal.

 3. **Chat Playground**: An interactive environment where you can test the deployed model by sending prompts and receiving responses.